machaniG/machaniG.github.io/_posts/2025-02-09-customer-behavior.md

 The project leveraged Python's extensive data science ecosystem.
 For data manipulation and analysis, **Pandas and NumPy** were used. **Matplotlib, Seaborn, and Plotly Express** facilitated detailed data visualization and exploration, leading to the insights presented above.
 The final holistic KPI comparison was developed in **Power BI.**

-For the full codebase, including all data preparation steps, detailed analytical scripts, and additional visualizations, please visit the dedicated GitHub repository: [Your GitHub Repo Link Here]
+For the full codebase, including all data preparation steps, detailed analytical scripts, and additional visualizations, please visit the dedicated GitHub repository: [(https://github.com/machaniG/machaniG.github.io/blob/master/notebooks/Customer%20segmentation%20%26%20behavior%20analysis.ipynb)]

 **Tools Used in Technical Implementation:** Python (Pandas, NumPy, Matplotlib, Seaborn, Plotly), Power BI, SQL